 Over the course of this series of articles, we’ll piece together the evidence filed in the court case to describe how Eastman used trade organizations to launder funds for hired-gun scientists paid to to attack the CertiChem/PlastiPure revelations which had been published in the peer-reviewed scientific journal, Environmental Health Perspectives.

 Eastman went to great lengths to hide the conflicts of interest in that proxy letter tactics, and in a later tainted study it covertly funded and had published in another science journal.
 (Part 3: Eastman Covertly Stretches Peer Review Until It Breaks).

-Significantly, that journal, Food and Chemical Toxicology, refused to deny that he conspired to conceal the conflict of interest statements and that he used his position to publish an unethical and scientifically flawed paper.
+Significantly, that journal, Food and Chemical Toxicology, refused to deny that it conspired to conceal the conflict of interest statements and that the principal author used his position to publish a deliberately flawed paper.
 The journal’s Founder and Editor-in-Chief — A. Wallace Hayes — formerly headed the R.J.
 Reynolds Tobacco Company’s effort to discredit science showing the harmful effects of smoking.

 Court records also show that the covertly funded study along with other secretly funded activities by Eastman were also used to mislead large customers like Whole Foods, Thermos and Philips.

 Eastman’s secret ghostwritten study was eventually used as the centerpiece in a lawsuit it brought designed to drive the whistle-blowing company out of business.

 Eastman managed to get a mostly symbolic win, but it was denied all of the monetary damages it sought.
 See: Eastman Ekes Out Equivocal Lawsuit Win, Judge Says Verdict Not Necessarily Based On Trial Evidence.